fstromback/mymake/README.md

   this to `no`.
 - `projectRoot`: The full path of the root of the project (either for the `.myproject` file if it exists or for the `.mymake` file).
 Ends with a slash.
 - `targetRoot`: The full path of the current target.
 Differs from `projectRoot` if a project contains multiple targets, otherwise the same path as `projectRoot`.
+- `env:X`: A special variable, that evaluates to the environment variable of `X`.
+The benefit of using this syntax rather than the specific syntax of the shell on the platform is that `<env:X>` is general, and that it lets mymake keep track of changes to the environment variables.

 ## Variables in strings